-- Always protect the valve from any damage.
+- Always protect the valve from damage.

 - Exchange removable cylinders outdoors or in well-ventilated areas, away from sources of ignition.

-- Close the valve before breaking connections.
+- Close the cylinder valve before disconnecting the cylinder from forklifts.

 Procedure for changing propane (LPG) cylinders: